AndyPohlNZ/BayesKin-GenSmoothing/README.md

 - `analysis.R` Generates results and plots found within the manuscript.

 - `./model-files/`
-    `sim-pendulum.stan` contains stan code to simulate the pendulum system given initial conditions
+    - `sim-pendulum.stan` contains stan code to simulate the pendulum system given initial conditions
-    `obs-pendulum.stan` contains stan code to simulate observed markers in the presence of measurement nosie sigma.
+    - `obs-pendulum.stan` contains stan code to simulate observed markers in the presence of measurement nosie sigma.
+    - `mod1.stan` contains stan code to fit time-independent BIK to simulated data.
+    - `mod2.stan` contains stan code to fit  generalised smoothing BIK to simulated data.
+    - `mod3.stan` contains stan code to fit the ODE model to simulated data

 - `./model-fits/`
      contains R data files of each model fit to each simulation.